Sebastián Roco: Personal life

 Roco belongs to a football family from San Felipe since both his father, Marcial, and his son, Bastián, played for Unión San Felipe.
 In addition, the cousin of Marcial, Héctor Roco Lucero, is a historical player of Unión San Felipe and was the assistant coach of his son, Héctor Roco Leiva, from 2020 to 2021.

+Post-retirement

+Roco started an eponymous football academy which competes at local and international level, has served as coach for Palmarés Oriente School from Quilicura and has performed as a football commentator in Radio La Metro alongside Luka Tudor and Fernando Solabarrieta.